Post-doctoral scholars

 Dr. Ophélie Couriot

-Ophélie - who led, co-led, and contributed deeply to many of our caribou and convergent science efforts as a post-doc from 2021-2025, is now an assistant professor at University of Alaska, Fairbanks.
+Ophélie - has led, co-led, and contributed deeply to many of our caribou and convergent science efforts as a post-doc from 2021-2025, is now an assistant professor at University of Alaska, Fairbanks.

 Katya Khadonova